GaelVaroquaux/website/content/programming/joblib_low_overhead_persistence.rst

   Pickler replaces in pickle stream the ndarray with a wrapper object containing all important array metadata (shape, dtype, flags).
 Then it writes the array content in the pickle file.
 Note that this step breaks the pickle compatibility.
-One benefit is that it enable using fast code for copyless handling of the numpy array.
-For compression, we pass chuncks of the data to a compressor object (using the buffer protocole to avoid copies).
+One benefit is that it enables using fast code for copyless handling of the numpy array.
+For compression, we pass chunks of the data to a compressor object (using the buffer protocol to avoid copies).

 * **Unpickling from a file**: when pickle reaches the array wrapper, as the object is in the pickle stream, the file handle is at the beginning of the array content.
-So at this point the Unpickler simply constructs an array based on the metadata contained in the wrapper and then fill the array buffer directly from the file.
+So at this point the Unpickler simply constructs an array based on the metadata contained in the wrapper and then fills the array buffer directly from the file.
 The object returned is the reconstructed array, the array wrapper being dropped.
 A benefit is that if the data is stored not compressed, **the array can be directly memory mapped from the storage** (the mmap_mode option of `joblib.load